View Document Text

 If you are near retirement or already retired, advice may be given on appropriate distribution strategies to

-have a significant adverse impact on your financial picture, such as premature death, disability, property and
+could have a significant adverse impact on your financial picture, such as premature death, disability,

-casualty losses, or the need for long‐term care planning.
-Advice may be provided on ways to minimize such risks
+property and casualty losses, or the need for long‐term care planning.
+Advice may be provided on ways to

-your overall financial planning picture.
-For example, we may make recommendations on which type of account(s)
+part of your overall financial planning picture.
+For example, we may make recommendations on which

 Project Based Investment Management Services

-we develop a Client's personal investment policy or an investment plan with an asset allocation target and create and
+established, we develop a Client's personal investment policy or an investment plan with an asset allocation target

-manage a portfolio based on that policy and allocation targets.
-We will also review and discuss a Client’s prior investment
+and create and manage a portfolio based on that policy and allocation targets.
+We will also review and discuss a

-or growth, and income), as well as tax considerations.
-Clients may impose reasonable restrictions on investing in certain
+income, or growth, and income), as well as tax considerations.
+Clients may impose reasonable restrictions on

 Project Based Financial Planning Services